simonasbuj/golang-ride-sharing/README.md

 bolt/uber wannabe using golang and event driven architecture

-# tech and skills learned/improved in this project
+# tech and skills improved in this project
 - kubernetes with minikube
 - tilt local kubernetes development tool
 - rabbitmq